theforeman/foreman-bats/README.md

 * `FOREMAN_USE_ORGANIZATIONS`: whether to use organizations or not (value can be true/false)
 * `FOREMAN_USE_LOCATIONS`: whether to use locations or not (value can be true/false).

+### Foreman Puppet integration test (fb-puppet-tests.bats)

+This tests that the Puppet agent and master are functioning and that Foreman can import and assign classes for the agent to apply.

 ### Puppet Labs Puppet installation (fb-install-plpuppet.bats)

 It configures Puppet Labs's distribution of Puppet and should be run before